 We prefer to attempt the the Kain Face on the N.E. side of the peak, it was the first ascent route in 1913.
 Now it is much steeper as the glaciers have changed.
 It is a serious climb involving some objective hazards and while the climbing is not extremely technical (45 – 550 snow and ice), conditions and weather can increase the challenge considerably.
 The summit day is often long and demanding and can take 14 hours or more.
 Even mid-summer can mean that avalanche risk and snow conditions put the peak out of climbing condition.

 Other routes on the mountain include the Schwarz Ledges on the South Face.
 Overhung by unstable seracs this route is not very appealing.
 Harder routes include the North Face and the Fuhrer Ridge, these are routes we would only consider guiding with guests who have already built up a climbing relationship with our guides or have an extensive technical climbing resume.

-Sample Robson Itineraries:
+Sample 5-Day Robson Itineraries:

-Day 4: Spare day for another summit attempt; or, if weather permits and we were successful the previous day, we may fly out early and head to the Columbia Icefields for another climb on the last day.
+Day 4: Second summit attempt if poor conditions on day 3, or climb Mt Resplendent if conditions allow.
+Or, if weather permits and we were successful the previous day, we may fly out early and head to the Columbia Icefields for another climb on the last day.

 Day 5: Either fly out from the Dome or do a final climb in the Columbia Icefields.
 Return to Canmore where the trip finishes.
 This can be a long day, so make travel plans accordingly.